-Thabi Mooi (NL) joins the local team on Monday the 19th of March to work with the other artists and residents.
+Thabi Mooi (NL) joined the local team on Monday the 19th of March to work with the other artists and residents.
 She will give workshops and collaborate on the presentation of the project.
 Since her graduation in 2012, Mooi has specialized in site-specific performances in which audiences are given a special, (inter)active role.

 Akko is an ancient city, a historical place that combines the Crusader Period with the Ottoman Arab culture.
 The old city of Akko has a lack of resources and suffers from poverty and a high rate of unemployment.
 In the alleys of this old city center the creative process takes place.